Trump halts strikes as Iran reviews deal, but coercion clouds durable consensus

 Key Factors

-- Trump halts military Hormuz operations, signaling confidence in negotiation progress
+- Trump pauses military operations citing negotiation progress

 Source Articles

-- Iran war live: Trump says Hormuz operation paused amid US, Tehran talks - Al Jazeera Al Jazeera
+- Iran war live: Trump threatens ‘much higher level’ attacks if no deal - Al Jazeera Al Jazeera

 - China’s top envoy meets with Iran’s in Beijing as Trump pauses US effort in the Strait - AP News AP News